Steps of the eviction process in Hawaii:

-Evicting a tenant in Hawaii can take around one to four months, depending on the reason for the eviction and whether tenants file an answer and attend the hearing.
+Evicting a tenant in Hawaii can take around 1-4 months, depending on the reason for the eviction and whether tenants file an answer and attend the hearing.

 Grounds for an Eviction in Hawaii